davidowe/MATH681CourseProject/README.md

 This makes CGT useful in practice for analysis of games which decompose into independent sub-games.
 For example, assume that the expression b^d approximates the search tree size required to solve a game G, where b is the average branching factor of the tree and d is the average depth of the leaf nodes.
-Now lets say this game decomposes into two equal independent subgames, CGT analysis allows us to cut the search tree size down from b^d to 2*(b/2)^d, and that's assuming there are no more game decompositions to be made.
+Now lets say this game decomposes into two equal independent subgames, CGT analysis allows us to cut the search tree size down from b^d to 2*(b/2)^d, and that is assuming there are no more game decompositions to be made.
 A good practical example of CGT analysis exponentially outpreforming traditional search was made in the PhD thesis of U of A Professor Martin Mueller [3].

 There is much more to CGT, such as temperature, infinitesimals, tracendentals, ordinals and more, but none of this is necessary knowledge to understand the basics of CGT.